qax-os/goreporter/README.md

 ## Credits

-Templates is desigend by liufeifei
+Templates is designed by liufeifei
 Logo is desigend by [xuri](https://github.com/Luxurioust)